mgerhardy/caveexpress/README.md

 CavePacker is a sokoban game.
 It's just a few days old and only the basic things are working.
 This was meant as an experiment on how easy it would be to create a totally different game with the CaveExpress code base.

+The maps are taken from XSokoban, KSokoban - the author of sasquatch and microban maps is David W. Skinner and the maps gri* are made by GRIGoRusha.

 Btw.: Did I mention that this is a sokoban game that could even support network based multiplayer gaming (well... it already does, just not activated)

 ### License